CommWebTeam/gen_dw_format/dreamweaver_paste_formatter/README.md

 - joins consecutive em and strong tags that are only separated by spaces into a single tag.
+- joins consecutive ul tags into a single list.
-- joins consecutive lists (back-to-back ol tags or back-to-back ul tags) into a single list.
+- joins consecutive ol tags into a single list.

 - changes em tags to cite tags on lines that have links.
 If a line contains the "a" tag, then all em tags on the same line are changed to cite tags.